 Keyboarding II: Speedbuilding provides intensive practice in speed and accuracy development through remediation, reinforcement, and skill building.
 Students may test out of this course if they have completed a full year of keyboarding within the last three years with a "C" average and/or can demonstrate their ability to keyboard at speeds of 45 net wpm on three-minute timings with three or fewer errors.
+Students must attempt this test prior to enrolling in the course.
 (F,S,O)

-BIT112 Job Search for the Professional
+BIT112 Job Search for the Professional 2

-Job Search for the Professional promotes those skills an individual needs to secure employment.
+Pre-/corequisite: Reading proficiency Job Search for the Professional promotes those skills an individual needs to secure employment.
 Major areas of study include creating a resume, cover letter, and thank you letter; networking for interview and employment success; preparing for an interview including appropriate business attire and verbal and nonverbal communication skills; participating in a professional interview; and following up the job search process correctly.
 (F,S,O)